-The UNSW programs in Pharmaceutical Medicine have been designed to ensure staff are adequately equipped with the skills needed to competently perform their roles in the pharmaceutical industry.
+The UNSW programs in Pharmaceutical Medicine have been designed to ensure graduates are adequately equipped with the skills needed to competently perform their roles in the pharmaceutical industry.
 The programs also provide an excellent opportunity for recent graduates in Medical Sciences, and those in a variety of research positions to upgrade skills.

 For Australia to play its full role in the development of new drugs, particularly in the early phase of drug development, and to maintain high standards of delivery of drugs to the market, it is essential that Australian pharmaceutical companies have staff adequately trained and skilled to perform in these areas.
 Training in these skills must meet assessable standards which are compatible with international scientific, clinical, legal and regulatory conventions.
 This is important for Australia to compete in local and international drug development activities and for the career development of those involved.